foges/ftl/README.md

 tests) by commenting out this line.

 Other classes of interestes are
-- `class enumerate` -- enumerates a sequence, similar to python's enumerate.
 - `class memoize` -- memoize a function call.
 - `class unfold` -- creates a stream of values such that x{n+1} = f(x{n}),
 similar to elixir's unfold.
-- `class zip` -- zip together a list of sequences, similar to python's zip.

 ### Examples